triazo/immersive_scaler/Readme.md

 ===========
 Fine tuned automated avatar scaling, for vrchat

+**Scaling has changed with VRChat's IK 2.0**

+Immersive Scaler supports the new scaling, but must be run again on old avatars.

 ## Purpose

 VRChat uses avatar scale and proportions to get world vr world size